 Finding the book you want

 The Kederminster Library (built c.1620), Langley Church, Slough, Bucks.
 Use the menu to the left to trawl through general bibliographies.
 For books on a specific building type, see the page on that type.
 For books on a specific style, see the page on that style.
+The bibliographies also include online works and databases on the topic.

 Tracking down a copy of the book you want has never been easier.
 Many library catalogues are now online.
 There are even combined library catalogues.
 Copac provides access to the merged online catalogues of major university and specialist research libraries in the UK and Ireland plus the British Library, the National Library of Scotland and the National Library of Wales.
 WorldCat is the largest union catalogue, combining the records of thousands of libraries around the world.